airbytehq/airbyte/kube/README.md

 todo: decide on a nesting strategy

 Documentation todos:
-todo: document how to resize airbyte-volume-local and how to put files onto it for local file testing
+todo: document how to resize airbyte-volume-local and how to put files onto it for local file testing with `kubectl cp`
 todo: how to bump local or workspace volume size if running out of space
 todo: how to read data from workspace or local volumes
 todo: how to connect to the db and read from it